Pfizer to buy Allergan in $160 billion deal

-NEW YORK Pfizer Inc (PFE.N) on Monday said it would buy Botox maker Allergan Plc (AGN.N) in a deal worth $160 billion (£106 billion) to slash its U.S. tax bill, rekindling a fierce political debate over the financial manoeuvre.
+NEW YORK Pfizer Inc (PFE.N) on Monday said it would buy Botox maker Allergan Plc (AGN.N) in a deal worth $160 billion to slash its U.S. tax bill, rekindling a fierce political debate over the financial maneuver.

 The acquisition, which would create the world's largest drugmaker and shift Pfizer's headquarters to Ireland, would also be the biggest-ever instance of a U.S. company re-incorporating overseas to lower its taxes.
 U.S. President Barack Obama has called such inversion deals unpatriotic and has tried to crack down on the practice.